polako-rs/constructivism/README.md

 }
 ```

-3. You can skip declaration of default fields
+3. You can skip declaration of non-required fields
 ```rust
 fn def_03() {
     let node = construct!(Node {